wp-plugins/relevanssi/readme.txt

 * Assign weights to post types.
 * Adjust weights manually with a filter hook.
 * Highlighting search terms for visitors from external search engines.
+* Export and import settings.
+* Disable indexing of post content and post titles with a simple filter hook.

 = Relevanssi in Facebook =
 You can find [Relevanssi in Facebook](http://www.facebook.com/relevanssi).